Overview of On Campus Housing

 - Do not cover power strips or cord with carpet, furniture, clothing or other objects that could prevent air circulation

-Storage and work space under loft beds should be maintained in a safe manner.
-Lamps/lights under the loft must have a shade/covering to protect the bulb and heat generating appliances should (e.g. refrigerators and microwaves) be kept to a minimum.
+Storage and workspace under loft beds should be maintained in a safe manner.
+Lamps/lights under the loft must have a shade/covering to protect the bulb and heat generating appliances should (e.g., refrigerators and microwaves) be kept to a minimum.
 Residents must be cautious to maintain at least six inches between the bottom of the loft and any furniture below.
 Failure to do so will damage the furniture.
 Mattresses must be at least 18 inches from the ceiling.

 All bicycles not parked in bicycle racks are subject to be impounded without notice.
-There are only two places that residents’ bikes are allowed to be parked: in their own room and in the bike racks provided for their hall.
+There are only two places where residents’ bikes are allowed to be parked: in their own room and in the bike racks provided for their hall.
 Bikes should not be locked to trees, railings, signs, lampposts, or anywhere else they pose a safety hazard or property damage.
 Bicycles improperly stored in buildings are also subject to be impounded.

 Bicycles may not be parked, stored, or ridden in the public areas of the hall.
-No motorized bikes can be stored inside residence halls or at the bike racks.
+No motorized bikes can be stored inside residence halls or at bike racks.
 There is parking available in designated areas in the parking lots.
 The University is not responsible for lost, stolen, or damaged bikes.

 Abandoned bikes will be removed after the residence halls close each spring.
 Students’ failure to remove bikes will result in locks being cut (at student’s expense) and bikes being impounded and stored at University Police.

 Always keep bikes locked with a secure lock when they are not in use.
 University Police recommends students to register their bike with them; this will increase chances for recovery if a student’s bike is stolen.
 It is free to register a bike on campus.